 - All test proctoring requests must be submitted one full week in advance of the test date.

-- Blue Forms for classes requiring test proctoring must be returned to ODS (in Dana 105) one full week in advance of the test date.
+- Your Access Plan for classes requiring test proctoring must be disclosed to and acknowledged by your professor one full week in advance of the test date.

 - Your exam begins at the start time of your proctoring appointment.
 Late arriving students will NOT be given additional time to account for their tardiness.

 - Students should be prepared to demonstrate empty pockets, hats, etc. before the start of test-taking and before/after a restroom break.

 - Students should be prepared to be accompanied by ADS staff to the restroom.

 - Video surveillance cameras are in use in all testing rooms.

 - Cell phones must be silenced and given to ADS staff before a test begins.